 I want to tell our son things because he is me, hubby wants to tell our daughter things because she is him.
 That is where we need to STOP.
 They are parts of us, but they are them.
 When we allow them to fall and pick themselves up we are doing the best thing we can.
 Allowing this process kills us parents, right?
 We need to allow it to grow us because it certainly grows our children, we know this.
 We may just not want to live this.

 What would happen if you didn’t anticipate your child’s reaction and you allowed them to figure out their own response before you interject yours?

 We gave our children life, but they get to discover and grow their own wings.

 Hi, I’m Jenny Gwinn McGlothern, Certified Transformational Master LifeT Coach who has been leading retreats for women and coaching them since 2009.
 On the path of discovery, always seeking, it is clear that one of my favorite ways to fill my own cup is by writing.
 May my weekly blog give you a sip to reflect, a nugget to chew, a thought to refill.
 If it is an accountability partner you seek, I offer life and spiritual coaching for men and women in person in Seattle and by phone.
-Next Sack Lunch Mini-Retreat is Friday June 3rd in West Seattle. firstname.lastname@example.org or www.mamaneedsarefill.com or 206 255 0463.
+Next Sack Lunch Mini-Retreat is Wednesday September 28th in West Seattle. firstname.lastname@example.org or www.mamaneedsarefill.com or 206 255 0463.